He was left with the rambling old house, an incontinent dog and early retirement -all were more frightening, than exhilarating.

-His Ex developed an aversion to living in a “trailer,” camping, and the sun.
+His Ex hadf a strong an aversion to living in a “trailer,” camping, and the Arizona sun.
 She loathed golf and thought hammocks were a waste of time.

 She became a vegetarian, started taking poetry workshops and watercolor classes, spin classes and attending lectures at the local junior college and the JCC.